callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 Now Hannah had to bring the family up as best she could.
 The ages of Esther, Hyman and Louis meant they didn't have to go to school and could work instead.
 It is quite possible for Esther to have left school by 1893, Hyman by 1895, and Louis would leave school in the year Jacob died.
 The three children would not have been able to make as much money as the experienced Tailor Machinist that Jacob was, but it would have been better than nothing.

-Rebecca was a baby and Dinah was under school age so life was not going to be easy balancing work and child care.
-I expect the older children would have shared the burden or bringing the family up.
+Rebecca was 14 Months old and Dinah was under school age so life was not going to be easy balancing work and child care.
+I expect the older children would have shared the burden of bringing the family up.

 Hannah took Dinah to be registered at the new [Smith Street School](https://www.stepneypark.towerhamlets.sch.uk/page/?title=Our+History+%2F+Amalgamation&pid=9) (Stepney Park Primary since July 2020) on 11th June 1900.
 The family had moved to 21 Block A, Stepney Buildings, which was off Stepney Green close to the East London Synagogue.